Updated February 6, 2024

-UCI's budget is made up of many components: core funds that are foundational to our teaching, research, and public service missions; auxiliary units such as parking and housing that are designed to be self-sustaining or revenue-positive; and the medical system, which supports UCI Health, the School of Medicine, and parts of the main campus.
-While all parts of the budget were negatively affected by the pandemic, the current concern arises from the core funds.
+UCI's budget is made up of many components: core funds that are foundational to our teaching, research, and public service missions; auxiliary units such as parking and housing that are designed to be self-sustaining or revenue-positive; and the medical system, which supports UCI Health and parts of the School of Medicine and main campus.

-“Core funds” include revenue sources such as state appropriations, resident and non-resident tuition, student-services fees, UC general funds (e.g., indirect costs recovery, misc. fees), and various other unrestricted sources (e.g., investment income, ground-lease revenues, assessments to self-supporting activities).
+“Core funds” include revenue sources such as state appropriations, resident and non-resident tuition, student-services fees, UC general funds (e.g., indirect cost recovery, miscellaneous fees), and various unrestricted sources (e.g., investment income, ground-lease revenues, assessments to self-supporting activities).
 Based on fiscal year 2022-23 financials, core funds are approximately 25% of UCI’s total budget.
-It is here that we are facing a projected $90 million structural deficit.
-That is, revenues from the sources listed above are being outpaced by the growth in our operating expenses.
+It is here that we are facing a projected structural deficit.
+That is, annual revenues from the sources listed above are being outpaced by the growth in annual operating expenses.
 This mismatch is not sustainable.

-This website provides information on the steps we have already taken to address the deficit and on what to expect over the next year or so.
+This website provides information on the action plan to address the core funds structural deficit.
 In addition to closing the funding gap, a goal of the financial stability plan described below is to better position the campus to support the core academic mission and enable further progress towards strategic goals.
-This will be achieved through business transformation, operational efficiencies, and diversification of revenues, and improved planning through a revised budget model.
+This will be achieved through business transformation, operational efficiencies, diversification of revenues, and improved planning through a revised budget model.

 About the financial graphic:

-- This graphic reveals a structural deficit over the next few years of $90 million (with some variation) if no further actions are taken.
-The multi-year financial stability plan strives to achieve $90 million in annual savings or new recurring revenues to get us back to a sustainable funding plan for our core academic work and bring the budget into balance.
+- This graphic reveals a structural deficit over the next few years of $60 million annually (with some variation) if no further actions are taken.
+The multi-year financial stability plan strives to achieve annual savings or new recurring revenues to get us back to a sustainable funding plan for our core academic work and bring the budget into balance.